NotDragon/Inertia/examples/Hello world/README.md

 # Hello World in Inertia
 ### Getting started with Inertia
-To get started with Inertia, you need to add `inertia.js` to your working directory Then you need to include it in you html like this:
+To get started with Inertia, you need to add `inertia.js` from the [repo](https://github.com/NotDragon/Inertia/src), to your working directory
+Then you need to include it in you html like this:
 ```HTML
 <!DOCTYPE html>